filipvabrousek/Bone/README.md

 .bone(into: "output.txt")
 ```

-The dump of view above will be dumped into output.txt file.
+The dump of view above will be dumped into output.txt file, and the overlay will be show.

 ![image](https://github.com/filipvabrousek/Bone/assets/18376136/20fb3241-6c4b-43fd-b7ce-088ebde65d2c)